aleksandar023/hl2-custom-level-testing/README.md

 * 📎 **[Test Summary Report](https://github.com/aleksandar023/hl2-custom-level-testing/blob/main/hl2-custom-level-summary-report.md)** – A concise overview of testing outcomes, including test tasks, results, newly discovered and reopened defects, encountered issues or trends, and any other relevant findings

+### Summary
+I really enjoyed working on this project, building and testing the level side by side made the whole process more fun and insightful.
+Knowledge about the gameplay logic and its structure in the Source engine allowed me to create more targeted checklists, achieve better test coverage, and more easily detect edge cases.
+Going forward, I want to dive deeper into other parts of the Source engine and start applying what I’ve learned to other engines too, especially Unreal Engine 5.